2001, 07-22:

 ...
 He spoke of how they'd filmed the "commune" scenes in Malibu (basing it on a Taos commune which at the last minute chose to not let them film there in New Mexico), & how the bikes [being used for the film shoot] were stolen from a truck at one point...

 ...
-When I [personally] asked Mr. Kovacs what he was especially pleased or disappointed with in the film as
+When I [personally] asked Mr. Kovacs what he was especially pleased or disappointed with in the film as he'd shot it, he replied that, "It's TOO LATE" to be concerned about such things:

 ...
-Altho, at the time, he was periodically displeased that certain scenes he'd shot weren't used, "That's HISTORY, [& he feels] that it’s wisest to just move on even at the time, since it's the decisions of the DIRECTOR & editor as to how things end up...
+Altho, at the time, he was periodically displeased that certain scenes he'd shot weren't used, "That's HISTORY”, [& he feels] that it’s wisest to just “move on” even at the time, since it's the decisions of the DIRECTOR & editor as to how things end up...

 ...
-He never saw any "dailies" as they worked, & one of his main concerns was to try to provide the "rhythm for the overall film...
+He never saw any "dailies" as they worked, & one of his main concerns was to try to provide the "rhythm” for the overall film...

 ...
 In retrospect, tho he loves the film overall, at the time [it was released], the picture tended to HARM his career: